We’re Delaware County’s Chimney Leak Repair Experts

 Obvious damage to any part of your chimney should be taken seriously.
 A collapsed chimney puts the surrounding areas of your home at risk for rot and collapse as well.
 Don’t waste money on quick fixes that only address the symptoms of the problem.
 Call Lou Curley’s Chimney Service for a no-nonsense chimney leak repair and waterproofing application that will last for many years to come.

-Reach us at 610-626-2439 or fill out our online appointment request form to get started.
+Give us a call or fill out our online appointment request form to get started.